crrdlx/hostr/README.md

 Hostr is a bidirectional bridge between [Nostr](https://nostr.com/) and [Hive](https://hive.io).
 What you post on one is automatically cross-posted to the other.
 (See [SETUP.md](https://github.com/crrdlx/hostr/blob/main/SETUP.md) if you want to jump right in and run it.)

+Alternately, check out the PWA "konetik" at https://konetik.vercel.app - you can post to Nostr and bridge to Hive from a simple web interface.

 >*This is experimental.
 Expect that there will be glitches, errors, and corrections to be made.
 So, consider it very beta, with no guarantees, and use at your own risk.*

 Nostr and Hive have differences, mainly, Nostr is a *protocol* and Hive is a *blockchain*.
 Nostr does not have a token, although bitcoin is much-loved and used across Nostr.
 Hive has two main tokens: HIVE and the HBD stablecoin.
 More importantly, Nostr and Hive have similarities.
 Both are decentralized and censorship resistant thanks to users owning and controlling their own private keys.